microsoft/rushjs.io-website/pages/advanced/npm_doppelgangers.md

   signatures ***for the same class from the same version of the same package***.
 This can lead to highly confusing compiler errors.

-**How Rush helps:** Rush's symlinking strategy eliminates duplication for all direct dependencies that are local projects in the monorepo.
-Unfortunately doppelgangers are still possible for any indirect dependencies of your projects if your Rush repo is configured for NPM or Yarn.
-But if you're using PNPM, the doppelganger problem is completely eliminated.
+**How Rush helps:** Rush's symlinking strategy eliminates doppelgangers only for dependencies that are local projects in the monorepo.
+If you're using NPM or Yarn as your package manager, unfortunately doppelgangers are still possible for any indirect dependencies.
+Whereas if you use PNPM with Rush, the doppelganger problem is fully solved (because PNPM's installation model accurately simulates a true directed acyclic graph).